dnsimple/dnsimple-support/content/articles/integrated-dns-provider-azure-dns.md

 - [URL](/articles/url-record)

 <note>
-The NS record set at the zone apex level must contain the [Azure DNS name servers](https://learn.microsoft.com/en-us/azure/dns/dns-operations-recordsets-portal#modify-ns-records-at-the-zone-apex) assigned to the zone at the time of creation at Azure.
+The NS records at the zone's apex must include the [Azure DNS name servers](https://learn.microsoft.com/en-us/azure/dns/dns-operations-recordsets-portal#modify-ns-records-at-the-zone-apex) assigned to the zone by Azure.

-DNSimple currently does not support adding other name servers to the set.
-The NS records at the zone apex level will be unchanged when syncing from DNSimple to Azure.
+DNSimple currently does not support adding other name servers to the NS records.
+Hence, the NS records at the zone's apex will be unchanged when syncing from DNSimple to Azure.
 </note>

 <note>